Iron Ore Pellets

-Iron ore pellet is a type of agglomerated iron ore fines which has better tumbler index when compared with that of parent iron ore and can be used as a substitute of lump ore for the production of direct reduced iron (DRI) and in blast furnaces for the production of hot metal.
-The term iron ore pellets refers to the thermally agglomerated substance formed by heating a variable mixture of iron ore, limestone, olivine, bentonite, dolomite and miscellaneous iron bearing materials in the range of 1250 deg C to 1350 deg C. Iron ore pellets are normally produced in two types of grades namely DRI grade and BF grade.
-BF grade pellets have higher basicity than the DRI grade.
+Iron ore pellet is a type of agglomerated iron ore fines which has better tumbler index when compared with that of the parent iron ore.
+Iron ore pellets are widely used as a substitute of lump ore for the production of direct reduced iron (DRI) and in the blast furnace (BF) for the production of hot metal.
+Iron ore pellets are used in large proportion, which is continue to rise because of the lack of supply of high-quality lump ores.
+The term iron ore pellet refers to he thermally agglomerated material formed by heating a variable mixture of iron ore, limestone, olivine, bentonite, dolomite, and miscellaneous iron bearing materials in the range of 1,250 deg C to 1,350 deg C.

 |Chemical name||Iron ores, agglomerates|

 |Other identity code: Related CAS No.||Hematite (Fe2O3) 1317-60-8|

 |REACH registration No.||01- 2119474335-36-0013|